jbock-java/jbock/README.md

 }
 ````

-The generated `DeleteCommandParser` can be used directly in a `main` method:
+The generated `DeleteCommandParser` converts a string array to an instance of `DeleteCommand`:

 ````java
 public static void main(String[] args) {